bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:42 PM CT, February 24</p>
+<p class="updated_time"> Latest data: 12:10 AM CT, February 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 41°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Today's high is 47°, which is 5° **warmer** than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 40°
+- 39°
-- Drizzle and Breezy
+- Drizzle
-- 58% humidity
+- 62% humidity
-- 10 mph wind
+- 9 mph wind
-- 81% cloud cover
+- 69% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - 0.17 inches of snow and 0.01 inches of rain expected in the next 48 hours